xioyaozi/excelImprover/README.md

 1 basic skills articles

-1.1, Ctrl + 1 Quick call out Set the window of the cell Learning guide: simple method, direct operation
+1.1, Ctrl + 1 Quick call out Set the window of the cell

+Learning guide: simple method, direct operation

-1.2, Alt + ↓ automatically gives the candidates that have been entered Learning guide: simple method, direct operation
+1.2, Alt + ↓ automatically gives the candidates that have been entered

+Learning guide: simple method, direct operation

-1.3, use F5 to locate, then use Ctrl + Enter to apply all forms Learning Guide: Open basic_skill/1.3.xlsx, use this method to quickly fill the spaces in the box with N?
+1.3, use F5 to locate, then use Ctrl + Enter to apply all forms

+Learning Guide: Open basic_skill/1.3.xlsx, use this method to quickly fill the spaces in the box with No?

 1.4, divided

-Learning guide: Open basic_skill/1.4.xlsx, use this method to quickly divide the first column into 3 columns by pressing the space bar?
+Learning guide: Open basic_skill/1.4.xlsx, use this method to quickly divide the first column into 3 columns by the space ?

 1.5, Ctrl + ; quickly enter the date

 Learning guide: simple method, direct operation

-1.6, selective paste (transpose and skip empty units) Learning Guide: Open basic_skill/1.6.xlsx and overwrite Table 1 in Sheet1 to Form 2?
-Quickly install the form in Sheet2?
+1.6, selective paste (transpose and skip empty units)

+Learning Guide: Open basic_skill/1.6.xlsx and merge two tables to one?
+Quickly converse the form in Sheet2?

 1.7, format brush can customize shortcuts

 Learning Guide: On the Format Painter button, right click and add to the Quick Access Toolbar.
 Then Alt + number can be, please note that the corresponding format brush corresponds to which number after holding down ALT.
 For the same reason, this method is also applicable to other buttons.

 1.8, data perspective

 Learning Guide: Select the data to be statistic, click Insert - PivotTable / PivotChart, and drag the row label, column label and value to complete the corresponding data combination.

 ---------------English End-----------------